marcolob/cypress-e2e-automation-framework/README.md

 CI-ready structure (GitHub Actions integration)

-The project is designed to represent the skillset expected from a Junior / Junior-Mid QA Automation Engineer.
+The project is designed to represent the skillset expected from a Junior-Mid QA Automation Engineer.

 🛠️ Tech Stack